PECR, GDPR and consent

 - Third party: cookies set by other services, via embedded elements on your site (for instance, cookies set by Google when a user views a YouTube video embedded on your site, or by Facebook/Twitter if a user clicks a social sharing button on one of your site's pages).

-Finally, we will review each cookie, how it is set and how we can block it (if it is non-essential and a user chooses to reject cookies).
-At the end of this process, we will deliver the conclusions of our Cookie Audit to you, which will include our recommendations on how to manage the cookies on your site.
+Then we review each cookie, how it is set and how we can block it (if it is non-essential and a user chooses to reject cookies).
+At the end of this process, we will deliver the conclusions of our Cookie Audit to you, which include an estimate for installing our cookie blocker.